programmiersportgruppe/sbt-tabular-test-reporter/README.md

 More Features
 =============

-In addition to the text report, there is also html file with a table that supports header sorting, here sorted by test duration:
+In addition to the text report, an html file is also generated containing a table that supports sorting by a colunm when its header is clicked.
+Here is an example table sorted by test duration:

 ![HTML Table Rendering](doc/html-report.png)